Md. lawmakers, AG question DeVos on loan forgiveness program

 She added, “I definitely assumed that my loans would be paid off by this point … People make decisions thinking, ‘I’m going to have this thing paid off.’”

-Information on the Federal Student Aid loan forgiveness program can be found at https://studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service.
+Information on the Federal Student Aid loan forgiveness program can be found at studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service.